PrathxmOp/dab-downloader/README.md

 - 🐛 Report issues and bugs (even small ones!)
 - 💡 Test new features and report what breaks
 - 🤝 Contribute stability fixes
-- 💬 Join our [Signal community](https://signal.group/#CjQKIARVUX48EP6g9DSPb2n1v6fAkxGQvdJJSWc4KLa4KFVyEhDCRiJon09heXcckPnkX6k2) and help other users
+- 💬 Join our [Discord community](https://discord.gg/q9RnuVza2) and help other users
 - 🔄 Help spread awareness about the need for frequent updates

 **Your patience and feedback during this development phase is invaluable to a solo developer! 🙏**